eTroupe5201/FoodOrderingApplication/README.md

 # Back-end

 ## Tech stack
-• Database: Use Firebase Firestore as the primary database.
+• <b>Database:</b> Use Firebase Firestore as the primary database.
 Store user data, menu items, order records, etc. for the application.<br/>
-• Authentication: Use Firebase tokens to manage sessions and maintain user status.<br/>
+• <b>Authentication:</b> Use Firebase tokens to manage sessions and maintain user status.<br/>
-• Business logic: Use React admin as a front-end and back-end interaction to process orders, payments, and user management.<br/>And integrate third-party payment APIs such as Stripe or PayPal to handle payments and refunds.<br/>
+• <b>Business logic:</b> Use React admin as a front-end and back-end interaction to process orders, payments, and user management.And integrate third-party payment APIs such as Stripe or PayPal to handle payments and refunds.<br/>
-• Introducing Google Maps<br/>
+• <b>Introducing Google Maps</b><br/>
-• notification WebSocket：achieve bidirectional link communication, push messages to the front-end consumer, and the message format may be similar to {order information, delivery information}. <br/>For example, simulate what the communication location of this message will look like, <br/>
+• <b>notification WebSocket：</b>achieve bidirectional link communication, push messages to the front-end consumer, and the message format may be similar to {order information, delivery information}. <br/>For example, simulate what the communication location of this message will look like, <br/><br/>
-Similar to:<br/>

 1 null delivery information ->2 delivery information ->3 delivery current location ->4 delivery current location and remaining time expect ->5, xxx ->6 Deliveryman has been to destination.<br/>

 ## Register situation